 - Gently lower your body into half push-up in such a way that your upper arms are parallel to the floor.

-- Hold this pose anywhere between 30 seconds to 60 seconds and also, continue to stretch from the crown of your head to your heel.
+- Hold this pose between 30 seconds to 60 seconds, and continue to stretch from your head to your heel.

 Tips for Beginners –

-- To do this pose, one needs strong arms, legs, and also, back for support of this pose and as a beginner, it would be difficult to do this pose.
+- To do this pose, one needs strong arms, legs, and back to support this pose, and as a beginner, it would be difficult to do this pose.